Family Food Garden may collect a share of sales or other compensation from the links on this page.

 - Have you paid attention to your pollinators (like bees)?
 Do you plan on growing plants that require pollination?
 Are you planting flowers to attract any pollinators?
 Could you put up a mason bee (non honey-bee) hive?

-You can also check out my ultimate printable garden planner on etsy to help you stay organized for the season.
+You can also check out my ultimate printable garden planner to help you stay organized for the season.